TejasS1233/en-git/README.md

 - **Global Leaderboard**: Compete with developers worldwide!
 See your ranking based on profile score, compare yourself with top developers, and track your position on the global leaderboard.

+- **Embeddable Widgets**: Showcase your GitHub stats anywhere with 8 customizable SVG widgets.
+Perfect for READMEs, portfolios, blogs, and documentation sites.
+Features include dynamic data generation, custom color themes, smart caching for zero downtime, and support for light/dark modes.
+Widgets display real commit data, skill profiles, activity trends, and more—all embeddable with a simple image tag.

 - **Utility Features**: Bookmark favorite profiles, export reports to PDF, share stats on social media, and switch between dark/light modes.

 ### **Chrome extension**